bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 @diff ./order.component-withtabs.html ./child-component/order.component-childcomponent.html only

-## P3: How to Verify Your Solution is Correct
+## P3: How to verify your solution is correct

 ✏️ Update the order spec file **src/app/order/order.component.spec.ts** to be: